Psychology 66 - Introduction to Critical Thinking » Summer 2020 » Quiz 5

 In a random sample…

-A. all the people will give random responses.
+A. the data will show a random pattern.

 B. each member of the population has an equal chance of being in the sample.